List of Zatch Bell! characters: Belgim E.O. and Dalia Anjé

-Belgim E.O. (ベルギム・Ｅ・Ｏ, Berugimu Ī Ō) is another of the Four Supreme Mamodo portrayed a mummy wearing a nemes.
+Belgim E.O. (ベルギム・E・O, Berugimu Ī Ō) is another of the Four Supreme Mamodo portrayed a mummy wearing a nemes.
 He has a wide variety of spells, some of which involve ghostly projectiles.
 His name is a rough initialism for Isu (椅子) and Oshioki (お仕置き).
 Kanchomé and Kido encounter Belgim as he spins on his throne chair.
 During the clash, Folgore performs his signature songs to entertain Belgim and to keep him from being agitated and attacking in a blind rage.
 Belgim ultimately falls to Kido who unleashes his most powerful spell as his last stand.
 Belgim is voiced by Shigeru Chiba in the Japanese version, and Neil Kaplan in the English dub.

 Belgim's partner is Dalia Anjé (ダリア・アンジェ, Daria Anje), whose trance by Zofis has reduced her to a catatonic, wicked stupor.
 Dalia is voiced by Ai Nagano in the Japanese version, and Michelle Ruff in the English dub.

-Tsao-lon and Gensou
+Tsaolon and Gensou

-Tsao-lon (ツァオロン, Tsaoron) is a pragmatic member of the Four Supreme Mamodo that Tia and Wonrei come across.
+Tsaolon (ツァオロン, Tsaoron) is a pragmatic member of the Four Supreme Mamodo that Tia and Wonrei come across.
 His spells encapsulate martial arts techniques in competition to Wonrei.
-Tsao-lon immediately gains a tactical advantage over both Tia and Wonrei, until Tia uses her healing spell to deliver enough Heart Energy for Wonrei to dispel Tsao-lon.
-Tsao-lon is voiced by Yuichi Nakamura in the Japanese version, and Steve Staley in the English dub.
+Tsaolon immediately gains a tactical advantage over both Tia and Wonrei, until Tia uses her healing spell to deliver enough Heart Energy for Wonrei to dispel Tsaolon.
+Tsaolon is voiced by Yuichi Nakamura in the Japanese version, and Steve Staley in the English dub.

-Tsao-lon's partner is Gensou (玄宗, Gensō), a martial artist who always craves for battle to test his mettle.
+Tsaolon's partner is Gensou (玄宗, Gensō), a martial artist who always craves for battle to test his mettle.
 Unlike the other humans, Gensou was never brainwashed by Zofis, with whom he chose to consort to satisfy his own wants.
-Even after Tsao-lon's defeat, Gensou refuses to yield and fights both Wonrei and Li-en hand-on-hand but is quickly subdued.
+Even after Tsaolon's defeat, Gensou refuses to yield and fights both Wonrei and Li En hand-on-hand but is quickly subdued.
 Gensou is voiced by Nobutoshi Kanna in the Japanese version, and Liam O'Brien in the English dub.